-In this article, we will be looking at how to evaluate your qualifications with SAQA, and why SAQA evaluation is your first step to applying to a South African university and other tertiary institutions in South Africa.
-We will go through a brief explanation of why SAQA evaluates your documents and how your educational records are evaluated.
+In this article, we will be looking at how to evaluate your qualifications with SAQA.
+And why SAQA evaluation is your first step to applying to a South African university and other tertiary institutions in South Africa.
+This post will give a brief explanation of why SAQA evaluates your documents, and how it is evaluated.
 I will show you which of your school certificates to send to SAQA, where and how to authenticate or certify your academic transcripts, and where to find the SAQA application forms.
-Also equally important to note is the cost of the evaluation and how to make payment to SAQA.
-All of this will be thoroughly addressed in this article.
-You can browse through this write-up using the table of content below.
+SAQA fees and how to send your payments will be adequately explained too.
+You can browse through this post using the table of content below.

 What Is the Meaning of SAQA?